 Now in this instance it is clear that the problem is the new.alpha that we tried to use.
-Perhaps we mistyped the name, or we haven't created it yet.
-But the error could be very much more obscure-it could be unable to find an object that we've never heard of, and possibly in a function that we didn't know we were using
+But the error could be very much more obscure-it could be unable to find an object that we've never heard of, and possibly in a function that we didn't know we were using.